The Task Force on U.S.-China Policy

 Penner Family Chair in Asia Studies at the School of Foreign Service, Georgetown University

-Evan S. Medeiros is the Penner Family Chair in Asia Studies in the School of Foreign Service at Georgetown University.
+Evan S. Medeiros is the Penner Family Chair in Asia Studies and the Cling Family Distinguished Fellow in US-China Studies in the School of Foreign Service at Georgetown University.
 His research and teaching focuses on the international politics of East Asia, U.S.-China relations, and China’s foreign and national security policies.
 He previously served for six years on the staff of the National Security Council as Director for China, Taiwan, and Mongolia, and then as Special Assistant to the President and Senior Director for Asia.

 In recent years, Medeiros advised multinational companies on Asia in his role as Managing Director for Asia-Pacific at Eurasia Group.
 Prior to joining the White House, Medeiros worked for seven years as a Senior Political Scientist at the RAND Corporation.
 From 2007 to 2008, he also served as Policy Advisor to Secretary Hank Paulson working on the U.S.-China Strategic Economic Dialogue at the Treasury Department.
 Medeiros holds a PhD in international relations from the London School of Economics and Political Science, in addition to a Master of Philosophy degree in international relations from the University of Cambridge, and a master’s degree in China studies from the University of London’s School of Oriental and African Studies.